Montagu whaler: Leisure Use

 Steve Evans, of the Bristol Charity All Aboard Watersports, came across her while doing internet research, and obtained her for a few pounds and brought her to Bristol to be fully restored at Underfall Yard then to join the All Aboard Watersports fleet.

+A Moontague whaler was used in 2024 by 6 man team 'Victory or Duff' in the 750 natutical mile motorless Race to Alaska from Washington State to Alaska.